Fea-Sin/cr-easeshow/README.md

 ## License

-cr-mindTree is released under the MIT license.
+cr-easeshow is released under the MIT license.